panubo/strider-deploy/README.md

-# strider-deploy
+# Strider-CD Custom Script

-Strider-CD custom script for deployments with Fleet
+Strider-CD custom script for deployments with Fleet.

+## Status

+Work in progress.